Revels North Board of Directors

 Revels North Accessibility Policy

 We welcome community members of all abilities as audiences, or members of our non-auditioned choruses.
-If you or a family member need special accommodations or have questions about your ability to participate, please contact Brian Cook at 866-556-3083 who will direct you to the right source of information.
+If you or a family member need special accommodations or have questions about your ability to participate, please contact Revels North at 866-556-3083 and we will direct you to the right source of information.

 Our chorus rehearsal and performance locations are wheelchair-accessible, and we invite broad community participation in our choruses.
 We have traditionally accommodated a number of special needs in our chorus, and will put you in touch with our Artistic Director if you have questions about participation.